-RS 902 Strategies Intervention Model for Exceptional Students
+RS 902 Strategies Intervention Model for Exceptional Students (Focus: Grades 5-12) (3.00 cr.)

 Prerequisite: Introductory level course or RS 761.
 Presents the University of Kansas strategies for teaching students to "learn how to learn."
-Students will be expected to demonstrate competence with each strategy.
-A prerequisite for further strategy intervention courses.
+Students are expected to demonstrate competence with each strategy.